 - 1994, 1997, 2004: The cast wrote their own play for competition and advanced to state.

-Under the direction of Amy Tubbs, Kathy Brown, Melissa Welsing, Kimberlee Miller, Spencer Karls, and Jackson Smith, the musical is performed over two weekends in February.
-Recent titles include Kiss Me Kate, Fiddler on the Roof, Oklahoma, 42nd Street, Newsies, Beauty and the Beast and Little Shop of Horrors and Footloose.
+Under the direction of Amy Tubbs, Kathy Brown, Melissa Welsing, Spencer Karls, and Jackson Smith, the musical is performed over two weekends in February.
+Recent titles include Kiss Me Kate, Fiddler on the Roof, Oklahoma, 42nd Street, Newsies, Beauty and the Beast, Little Shop of Horrors and Footloose.
 In 2023, the musical will be Shrek.

-Under the direction of Amy Tubbs and Kimberlee Miller, a comedy (typically a melodrama) is performed the last weekend of April.
+Under the direction of Amy Tubbs, a comedy (typically a melodrama) is performed the last weekend of April.
 The spring play rounds up the year for the drama program.
 This play tends to be a melodramatic comedy with student-written skits.
-The audience gets to participate by booing at the villain and cheering for the hero.
-Recent titles include The Vile Veterinarian, The Pony Expresso, Cornfield of Dreams, Heaven Help the Po'Taters and Comic Book Artist.
+The audience gets to participate by cheering on the hero and booing the villain.
+Recent titles include The Vile Veterinarian, The Pony Expresso and Cornfield of Dreams.

 - PHS visual arts prides itself on giving students a wealth of art experiences and art course offerings including: Drawing, Painting, Ceramics, Art Metals, Sculpture, Fiber Arts, Photography (35mm & Digital) and Graphic Design

 - 2012 - Scholastic Art Competition Gold Key student recipient in sculpture (New York City)

-- The PCMS Visual arts program, under the direction of Golden Apple winner Sara Hoffmann and Pulaski High School graduate Lindsey Przybylski is exceptional in preparing sixth-, seventh- and eighth-grade students for PHS and beyond.
+- The PCMS Visual arts program, under the direction of Golden Apple winners Sara Hoffmann and Lindsey Przybylski, is exceptional in preparing sixth-, seventh- and eighth-grade students for PHS and beyond.
 The Digital Art Course was a featured segment on Fox 11 in conjunction with CESA.
 See it here.
 This course embodies the possibilities the PCMS Visual Arts Program has.
 Students engage in creativity, problem solving, and innovative hands on learning.